sdan-07/Bubble-Rush/README.md

 - Font Awesome
 - Gilroy Font from GitHack CDN

-> *Made with ❤️ for players who click too fast — Thanks to SD*
+> *Made with ❤️ for players who click too fast — Crafted by SD*